Blog Layout

 A Guide to Identifying Trees While Hiking: The Great Smokey Mountains

-Apr 24, 2024
+April 24, 2024

 Throughout this series, we will explore the various flora that call our favorite hiking areas home.
-From the shores of the east coast to the old growth forest of the west, we'll delve into the rich tapestry of trees, uncovering their unique characteristics, ecological significance, and the stories they hold within their rings.
-Join us on this journey as we discover the botanical wonders that adorn our beloved trails and inspire a deeper connection to nature's marvels.
+From the shores of the east coast to the old growth forest of the west, we'll dive into the rich tapestry of trees, uncovering their unique characteristics, ecological significance, and the stories they hold within their rings.
+Join us on this journey to the Smokey Mountains as we learn about the various plant species along scenic trails and inspire a deeper connection to nature.

 Cataract Falls Trail, Great Smokey Mountains National Park, TN